orbitjs/orbitjs-site/src/v0.15/guide/index.md

 codebase.

-Although Orbit does not pretend to absorb all the complexity of writing ambitious data-driven applications, it's hoped that Orbit's composeable and declarative approach makes it not only attainable but actually enjoyable :)
+Although Orbit does not pretend to absorb all the complexity of writing ambitious data-driven applications, it's hoped that Orbit's composable and declarative approach makes it not only attainable but actually enjoyable :)